Panoptikum-social/blog.panoptikum.social/pages/podcaster-manual.md

 There is no connection between your user and any persona (that why there are no personas listed under "My Profile").
 Several personas can exist (based on the information in podcast feeds) that you recognise as manifestations of you, but this is not known to the world.
 You have to claim a manifestation within Panoptikum to make this connection visible.

-Only pro account users can claim personas.
 So my next step is a search for personas with "Sonja" in the name and beside many others I find the persona Sonja Waldgruber.
 I use the button **Claim** below the table with the gigs.

 ![Claim Persona](/img/claim-persona.jpg){:class="img-responsive"}